auromitamitra/auromitamitra.github.io/_research/2_perceptual_adaptation.md

 \** We are looking for participants! \**

-If you are interested to participate in an online study relating to this project or would like to know more, please fill out this [interest form](https://forms.gle/Li7ob84EJHi1RMzi6).
+If you think you might be interested to participate in a paid online study relating to this project some time in the next few months, or would like to know more, please fill out this [interest form](https://forms.gle/Li7ob84EJHi1RMzi6).
+(Note: filling this does not commit you to taking part in the study; it is just to identify potential participants.
+You can decide whether to participate once we contact you with details.)

 ---